Welcome to today's edition of the Rush 24-7 podcast.

 Huckabee.

-But if the Republicans nominate Hecaby, Hattie, I'm dancing at the inaugural ball.
+But if the Republicans nominate Huckabee, honey, I'm dancing at the inaugural ball.

-Susan Estrich, well-known Democrat strategist ran the losers campaign in uh 1988.
+Susan Estrich, well-known Democrat strategist, ran the losers campaign in 1988.

-So she's uh that was not Carol Channing, by the way, that was indeed Susan Estrich on Greta Van Sestran's program last night uh on the record, salivating at the possibility that Mike Huckabee might end up as the Republican nominee.
+That was indeed Susan Estrich on Greta Van Sustran's program last night on the record, salivating at the possibility that Mike Huckabee might end up as the Republican nominee.

 Let's go on and prove some other contentions that I made.

-As you know, I predicted yesterday that if Hillary loses, the spin in the drive-bys will be what really mean anything anymore.
+As you know, I predicted yesterday that if Hillary loses, the spin in the drive-bys will be, does Iowa really mean anything anymore?

 This is what I said.